Fort Lauderdale Car Accident Lawyer

 Although the city is making strides to make the roads safer for both pedestrians and drivers, the risk of an accident remains high.
 You could be a safe driver but still find yourself involved in a serious accident.

-What You Should Know About Fort Lauderdale Car Accident Law
+What You Should Know About Car Accident Law

-When it comes to car accident law in Fort Lauderdale, one of the most important things to understand is liability.
+When it comes to car accident law, one of the most important things to understand is liability.
 Florida is a no-fault state.
 You need to try and file your claim under your own insurance regardless of who is to blame.

 However, this can be misleading.
 You may be able to file a claim under the other individual’s insurance if the accident meets certain requirements.
 If you have questions, you can consult with a Fort Lauderdale car accident lawyer.